-The self-winding Nienaber Bunde Retro 2 comes equipped with a car dashboard styled dial with a pair of retrograde hands that are unusually placed at the lower part of the dial.
+The self-winding Nienaber Bunde Retro 2 comes equipped with a car dashboard-styled dial with a pair of retrograde hands that are unusually placed at the lower part of the dial.
 If you are looking for a timepiece that looks different and original, and the sticker price of almost €6000 doesn’t scare you away, this brief review is probably written for you.

-Scanning the Web in search for something to write about, I stumbled upon a particularly unusual timepiece.
+Scanning the Web in search of something to write about, I stumbled upon a particularly unusual timepiece.
 Nienaber Bünde Retro 2 puts the very concept of the retrograde time display right on its head.

 While most watches with retrograde time display tend to have their hour, minute and second hands travel the whole way from “1” to “12”, “1” to “60” respectively, this German timepiece tells time in a completely different way.

-As you can see on the photos (and there is a nice Flash-demo on the company’s website), the Retro 2’s minute hand goes from “30” to “60” to “30” and then again jumps left to “30”, just like the hour hand travels from “6” to “12” to “6” before it skips back to the starting position.
+As you can see on the photos (and there is a nice Flash demo on the company’s website), the Retro 2’s minute hand goes from “30” to “60” to “30” and then again jumps left to “30”, just like the hour hand travels from “6” to “12” to “6” before it skips back to the starting position.

 A little bit confusing at first, but much more original than the rest of the pack, isn’t it?

-As far as I understand, the German brand uses two alloys to craft the hands.
-The ones that come with full-steel variety are, too, crafted from steel and the ones that come with a two-tone version that is equipped with a polished yellow gold bezel are made from titanium.
-Both versions are heat-treated to give them that signature deep-blue or dark-brown colors that sound in perfect unison with their cases.
+The titanium ones come with a two-tone version with a polished yellow gold bezel.
+They heat-treated both sets to give them that signature deep-blue or dark-brown colors that sound in perfect unison with their cases.

-According to sources, Nienaber Bünde plans to seek the version with a stainless steel case at a recommended street price of €5500, and the version with a golden bezel will be available at an even more expensive price of €5820.
+Nienaber Bünde plans to sell the version with a stainless steel case at a street price of €5500.
+The version with a golden bezel will be predictably even more expensive at €5820.

 Well, you just can’t have everything, right?